Gabelonio/QR-Garden/README.md

 ### Software structure
-The software uses only a language which is Java.
+The software uses Java for every component.

 #### Visualization and its interaction
 The interface shown previously uses the Java libraries Java.awt and Javax.swing.